Arya068/modal_Window/README.md

 🪟**modal_Window**
     Need a popup that looks great and works smoothly?
-This modal window component—built with HTML, CSS, and JavaScript—handles alerts, forms, and more with ease.
+This modal window component—built with HTML, CSS, and JavaScript—handles alerts, forms, and also the Pop Up window.

 📦Features